katanemo/arch/docs/source/concepts/tech_overview/prompt.rst

 In these examples:

-    The ArchClient is used to send traffic directly through the Arch egress proxy to the LLM of your choice, such as OpenAI.
+    The OpenAI client is used to send traffic directly through the Arch egress proxy to the LLM of your choice, such as OpenAI.
-    The OpenAI client is configured to route traffic via Arch by setting the proxy to 127.0.0.1:9000, assuming Arch is running locally and bound to that address and port.
+    The OpenAI client is configured to route traffic via Arch by setting the proxy to 127.0.0.1:51001, assuming Arch is running locally and bound to that address and port.

 This setup allows you to take advantage of Arch's advanced traffic management features while interacting with LLM APIs like OpenAI.